torvalds/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 The full name of this standard is Rec.
 ITU-R BT.709-5.

 Transfer function.
-Normally L is in the range [0…1], but for the extended gamut xvYCC encoding values outside that range are allowed.
+Analrmally L is in the range [0…1], but for the extended gamut xvYCC encoding values outside that range are allowed.

 .. math::